-So, here again I explain the principle of virtual work for a mechanism, that we are going to use.
-So, I have a mechanism at the input of which I have some input force let us say P i and at the output it is driving certain load.
-So, this mechanism is given some input force and the load is driven by a certain force P o, which is provided actually by the mechanism and on the mechanism therefore, by Newton's third law I must have P o in this direction.
+So, here again I explained the principle of virtual work for a mechanism that we are going to use.
+So, I have a mechanism at the input of which I have some input force.
+That is a P i and at the output it is driving certain load.
+So, this mechanism is given some input force and the load is driven by a certain force P o which is provided actually by the mechanism and on the mechanism therefore, by Newton's third law I must have P o in this direction.

-Now, if I know the input output relation of this mechanism, which I have shown schematically in this figure let us say input is x and output is y, with the forces fixed because time is fixed, if the forces are fixed then I have virtual displacements delta x and delta y.
-So, I have virtual displacements delta x here and from the displacement relation I should be able to find out delta y.
-I should be able to find out delta y corresponding to the input displacement, input virtual displacement delta x, I can find out the output virtual displacement delta y.
+Now, if I know the input output relation of this mechanism, which I have shown schematically in this figure.
+Let us say input is x and output is y with the forces fixed because time is fixed.
+If the forces are fixed, then I have virtual displacements delta x and delta y.
+So, I have virtual displacements delta x here and from the displacement relation I should be able to find out delta y, corresponding to the input displacement input virtual displacement delta x, I can find out the output virtual displacement delta y.

-Then I can write the work at the input as P i delta x you can see that P i and delta x are given in a same direction plus, the work done at output is P o times P o dot delta y.
-In the vector sense, if you do that then you will find that this becomes minus P o times delta y and that must be equal to 0.
-I need not look what is inside this mechanism.
-I just need to know now the relation between delta x and delta y, which I will know if I know y as a function of x that is it.
-If, I know y is a function of x, which is given by the displacement relation of this mechanism, I can find out delta y as del f del x delta x.
+Then I can write the work at the input as P i delta x.
+You can see that P i and delta x are given in the same direction plus the work done at the output is P o times P o dot delta y.
+In the vector sense if you do that, then you will find that this becomes minus P o times delta y and that must be equal to 0.
+I need not look; what is inside this mechanism?
+I just need to know, now the relation between delta x and delta y, which I will know if I know y as a function of x let us say.

+If I know y as a function of x which is given by the displacement relation of this mechanism, I can find out delta y as del f del x delta x.
 So, this is the displacement relation.
 Now, this could have been obtained even from the velocity relation.
-Suppose, I know y dot as some function, here actually this is the Jacobian as we have seen let me call it J. We have already discussed this that the input velocity and output velocity these are related through the Jacobian.
-So, therefore, I know the input output relation through this velocity.
-This implies delta y is equal to J times delta x, because time is being frozen I can consider that a small change in y and a small change in x with time frozen is related through the Jacobian of the mechanism.
-Now, this gives us the input output virtual displacement relations in a straight forward manner.
+Suppose, I know y dot as some function here actually this is the Jacobean as we have seen.
+Let me call it J, we have already discussed this that the input velocity and output velocity these are related through the Jacobean.

+So, therefore, I know the input output relation through this velocity this implies delta y is equal to J times delta x.
+Because time is being frozen, I can consider that a small change in y and a small change in x with time frozen is related through the Jacobean of the mechanism.
+Now, this gives us the input output virtual displacement relations in a straightforward manner.

 Now, I will substitute this delta y in this place.
-So, then I have P i minus P o times Jacobian times delta x equal to 0.
-So, from here I can very easily conclude that P i must be equal to P o times the Jacobian.
-So, that gives me the 4 solution.
+So, then I have P i minus P o times Jacobean times delta x equal to 0.
+So, from here I can very easily conclude that P i must be equal to P o times the Jacobean.
+So, that gives me the force relation.
 So, what did I require?
-I required the input output velocity relation or the displacement relation and from there I can very easily find out the force relation.
+I require the input output velocity relation or the displacement relation and from there I can very easily find out the force relation.
 So, this is how the principle of virtual work is used.

-So, our plan is to study constrained mechanisms and subsequently robots.
+So, our plan is to study constraint mechanisms and subsequently robots.

-So, force analysis of constrained mechanisms we are going to look at two chains.
-So, here I am going to first discuss the 4 R chain.
+So, force analysis of constraint mechanisms we are going to look aT2 chains.
+So, here I am going to first discuss the 4R chain.